journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 %% mandatory lists of keywords
 \keywords{MANDATORY list of keywords}
 ```
+## Step 0

+Files should be in OJS as a ZIP file.

+- If the author has not uploaded a zip file yet: request it via the OJS communication; when it is received, upload to OJS

 ## Step 1

 Create a Git repository private repository in the JPC Github https://github.com/journalprivacyconfidentiality for the manuscript, and add ALL the author's files to it (regardless of revision date).

 - [Click here to create the repository](https://github.com/organizations/journalprivacyconfidentiality/repositories/new)